 Jerilynn Schisser (’03) is a laboratory technician for Veolia Water at the Richmond Wastewater Treatment Plant.
 She has been a chemist at Analytical Sciences in Petaluma and a quality engineer at Triformix.
 She has also taught physics and chemistry at Bethel High School in Vallejo and worked as an optical engineer developing three-dimensional graphics systems with Real D in Beverly Hills.

-Jacques Schlumberger (’82) is president of Michel-Schlumberger Benchland Wine Estate in Healdsburg.
+Jacques Schlumberger (’82) sold Michel-Schlumberger Benchland Wine Estate and retired in 2012.
 He and his wife Barbara were recognized by SSU with an Alumni Community Achievement Award in 2007.

 Else-Marie Schmidt (’94) is a senior engineer at Agilent EEsof EDA in Santa Rosa.